Our Elementary School

 - studying the way that communication media – including social media – works in different countries and understanding different cultural sensitivities

 - honoring the origin and identity of every student and staff member in the school, through recognising birthdays, festivals, dress, food preferences and anniversaries of important events

 Delivery of this curriculum will be strengthened by including:

-- language instruction from native speakers in Arabic, French and Spanish (with annual spoken language competitions)
+- language instruction from native speakers in French and Arabic (with annual spoken language competitions)

 - learning about the culture and values of the UAE (with community projects, speakers, research exercises for example to examine the economics and social composition of Dubai, and cultural visits)